gelicia/tweetSkirt/README.md

 Run `npm install` in the directory to install all dependencies.
 Rename sparkConfigTEMP.js and twitterConfigTEMP.js to not have TEMP in the name, and fill in the IDs, keys and tokens from twitter and spark.

+You are interested in the **bot.js** file.

 The program gets messages from two sources - mentions to @tweetSkirt and recent uses of #tweetSkirt.
 Tweets that have not been displayed before go in the queue, and then a seperate process pulls things from the queue.
 Currently, it looks for new tweets every 3 minutes, and will rotate the display every minute.

 For mentions, it grabs the last 50, and finds any that are less than 24 hours old that have not been displayed before.
-For #tweetSkirt usage, it grabs the last 50 "recent" (have been told this means within the last day) and finds any that have not been displayed before.
+For #tweetSkirt usage, it grabs the last 50 "recent" (recent is up to the twitter search API) and finds any that have not been displayed before.

 Any tweets that have been displayed have their IDs stored in a small database.
 Tweets don't have their ID stored until after the display was successful.

 ### Other
  **tweetskirt.ino** is an old file and I will update it maybe someday (probably not).

-The **ASCII Array Building directory** contains all the files for parsing the individual letters and their lengths.
+The **ASCII Array Building directory** contains all the files for turning individual letters into strings of 1s and 0s to show if an LED should be lit or not, and also letting us record the length of each character so we know how much 0 padding we need.
 Thanks to [Scott Lembcke](https://github.com/slembcke) for his help!
 You shouldn't need to run this again, this is just for reference.